zvifadzomatsenazingoni/Malawi-equity-analysis/README.md

 ## SOURCE DATA FILES

-1)   Dataset of ultra-poverty at the district-level (WQ1 district.csv): This file contains the percentage of ultra-poor households in each district.
+**1) Dataset of ultra-poverty at the district-level (WQ1 district.csv)**: This file contains the percentage of ultra-poor households in each district.
 The column variable labels are:

 id_1: District identifier.

 name_1: District name.

 WQ1prop: The percentage of ultra-poor households in each district.

 These source data are used in ArcGIS to construct the district-level poverty map (Fig. 1a).